100% Verified Properties

 Check Land Rates or Rent Clearance

-Confirm there are no outstanding land rates (county) or land rent (national government) that could transfer to you after purchase.
+Confirm there are no outstanding land rates (county government) or land rent (national government for leasehold).
+Unpaid arrears can become your liability after transfer.

 4